green-638/airplane_wildlife_collisions/README.md

 # Airplane Wildlife Collisions

 This project analyzes data from the FAA's Wildlife Strike Database.
-The goal of this project is to determine what conditions make collisions more likely and when collisions occur, which is necessary to prevent collisions.
+My goal was to provide conclusions that can guide solutions for preventing collisions.
+I achieved this by determining what conditions make collisions more likely and when collisions occur.
 The projects' conclusions are in project.ipynb.

 ## Scope
 The following columns from the dataset are used: INCIDENT_YEAR, INCIDENT_MONTH, AIRPORT, SPECIES, SKY, TIME_OF_DAY, and PHASE_OF_FLIGHT.